-- PJR has had past clients who have claimed an exemption from the design and development requirements on the basis that designs were provided by their parent or sister company. - Such exemptions are potentially not appropriate and should not be automatically accepted. (clarification coming later) - There are two basic justifications for an exemption of the design and development requirements: - The auditee receives a complete product design from their customers;
+Design - The Elephant in the Room Parent/Sister Company Design PJR has had past clients who have claimed an exemption from the design and development requirements on the basis that designs were provided by their parent or sister company.
+Potential Inappropriateness Such exemptions are potentially not appropriate and should not be automatically accepted. (clarification coming later) Justification Options ٠ There are two basic justifications for an exemption of the design and development requirements: - 1.
+The auditee receives a complete product design from their customers - 2.
+The auditee does not manufacture products based on a product design (warehouses, distributorships, service companies, etc.) There is a third option that we will be exploring later.